coredns/coredns.io/content/blog/packet-performace.md

 +++
-date = "2017-08-01T10:44:37+01:00"
+date = "2017-08-08T22:50:37+01:00"
-description = "CoreDNS performance testing" tags = ["Performance", "Testing", "Automation", "CI"] title = "CoreDNS Performance Testing" draft = true author = "miek"
+description = "CoreDNS performance testing" tags = ["Performance", "Testing", "Automation", "CI"] title = "CoreDNS Performance Testing" author = "miek"
 +++

 As CoreDNS is an inception level project under the [CNCF](https://www.cncf.io/) which means we have access to the physical cloud infrastructure of [Packet](https://www.packet.net/), a *bare metal*(!) cloud provider.
-Physical machines imply performace and also because you get an *entire* machine you can use them for performance *metrics*.
+Physical machines imply performance and also because you get an *entire* machine you can use them for performance *metrics*.

 For CoreDNS we have a few `Benchmark` tests (from the [Go standard